iotaledger/goshimmer/documentation/docs/protocol_specification/components/tangle.md

 the tip cannot be selected and another one needs to be found.
 The tip stays in the tip pool until it is automatically removed because of its age.

-The Time Since Confirmation check solves the mention problem of [false negative drop](congestion_control.md#false-negative-drop) by eventually orphaning messages that were dropped by the network.
+The Time Since Confirmation check solves the mention problem of [false positive schedule](congestion_control.md#false-positive-schedule) by eventually orphaning messages that were dropped by the network.

 ### Branch Management